-When teens understand that part of their education will need to be financed through scholarships and working, they can make plans.
+When teens understand that part of their education must be financed through scholarships and working, they can make plans.
 A motivated high school student who commits to very seriously studying for the ACT or SAT, to getting good grades, and to applying for scholarships can often shave thousands of dollars off the price of college.
 It may help for your student to think of this as a potentially very lucrative job – it may end up paying $200 an hour or more if they are lucky.
 The thing about a lucrative job is that it needs to be taken seriously.
-The students who are successful in bringing in the big bucks aren’t multitasking SAT prep with Instagram and watching funny cat videos.
-So, with honest conversations early in high school and your student has the option to step up to the plate and do their part.
+The students who successfully bring in the big bucks aren’t multitasking SAT prep with social media and watching funny videos.
+So, with honest conversations early in high school, your student has the option to step up to the plate and do their part.

 Are you convinced this is a conversation you need to have?
 If so, the next question is do you know how much you should expect to pay for college?
-In order to get started answering that question I will refer you to two resources:
+In order to get started answering that question, I suggest starting with

-These tools will help you get started with an estimate of what college will cost and what options you will have to pay for it.
-If you are comfortable with having your student see some of your financial information, you may find working the calculators together will be helpful.
+This tool will help you get started with an estimate of what college will cost and what options you will have to pay for it.
+If you are comfortable with having your student see some of your financial information, working the calculators together will be helpful.
 It is particularly important for students beginning high school to understand the significant difference that what they do during the high school years can make in earning scholarships.

 Dream and Plan